-- Members of staff will ensure that the use of personal phones and devices takes place in accordance with the law, as well as relevant school policy and procedures, these include: Safeguarding and Child Protection, Code of Conduct and Acceptable Use Agreements. - Images of students (other than a member of staff's own children) must not be taken and stored on personal devices. - Mobile phones are only permitted to be used in the school's staffroom or in the school's designated office spaces.
+Members of staff will ensure that the use of personal phones and devices takes place in accordance with the law, as well as relevant school policy and procedures, these include: Safeguarding and Child Protection, Code of Conduct and Acceptable Use Agreements.

+Images of students (other than a member of staff's own children) must not be taken and stored on personal devices.

+Mobile phones are only permitted to be used in staff areas during breaks.